 Youth Audience Choice Award

-The Good, the Bad, and the Hungry by the Wood Owl Studios team, written and directed by Jesse McCallum and Chad Corno.
-All Frantic48 teams had to write, produce, edit, and turn in a 2-7 minute short film in 48 hours that incorporated the same prop (pair of glasses) and the same dialogue (“So now you know”), but each team had a different genre/sub-genre.
-For the Wood Owl Studios team, it was Mystery / Western or Soap
+All Frantic48 teams had to write, produce, edit, and turn in a 2-6 minute short film in 48 hours that incorporated the same prop (a watch) and the same line of dialogue (“who are you”), but each team had a different genre/sub-genre.